Select Page

 Santurtzi, in mid-July, around the feast of Virgen del Carmen, patron saint of seafarers.
 Every 16th of July the oldest and most traditional seafaring procession on the Basque coast is held here.

 Barakaldo, the second most populated city in Biscay, also honours Carmen.
-Thousands of young people come together at free concerts that take place there.
+Its free concerts bring together thousands of young people.

 Paellas verano Bizkaia 23